Living-with-machines/github_stats_report/README.md

 - [`report.nbconvert.ipynb`](report.nbconvert.ipynb) is the executed output version of the above notebook.
 This execution happens using [nbconvert](https://github.com/jupyter/nbconvert) and GitHub actions.
 Again, see below for tedious detail.

 - [`report.html`](docs/report.html) is an HTML version of the report which is generated using the output of `report.nbconvert.ipynb`.
 This HTML output only includes the notebook output, hiding the ugly code from the end-user.
-The rendered version of this report can be found at \# TOOD add link to rendered HTML
+GitHub pages is used to render the HTML, the rendered version can be found at [https://living-with-machines.github.io/github_stats_report/report.html]()

 ## Why